deadlyfingers/IoTDeviceFunctions/README.md

 2. Sign in to [Azure portal](https://portal.azure.com)
 2. Create new **Azure Function**
     - Once your **Azure Function** is provisioned ensure your **Function app settings** is using **version 2**
-3. Back in your **Azure Function** add the following environment variables using your connection details:
+3. Add the following environment variables using your **Azure Function** app settings:
     - **IOTHUB_CONNECTION_STRING**
     - **TSI_FQDN**
     - **AD_APP_ID**